Estimated reading time: 11 minutes

 Our television price was pretty good for what we were getting at $31.63, and then it jumped to $45.23.

-The cable bill included the BBC, which I like to watch night after the news, but did we need it?
+The cable bill included the BBC, which I like to watch at night after the news, but did we need it?
 No.

 We didn’t watch much television; however, getting the bundle deal at the time was cheaper than getting rid of cable.